oshied/directord/docs/analysis.md

 time to work is measured in microseconds with return trip times measured in milliseconds.

+> To test interactions used can all be found in the `tests` directory of the project repository.

-To test interactions we used comparison files from the tests directory which run 1000 tasks across a small 6 node environment.
+Each test interaction measures the performance of 1000 minimal tasks run across a 6 node environment.

 ## Analysis, Setup and Overview